 Everyone has bad days when they’re down, sad, and don’t feel like doing anything.
 You struggle to get out of bed.
 You don’t smile.
 And you just want to be left alone to wallow in your misery.
 For most people, these days are just that – bad days.
 The sadness is circumstantial and not an everyday occurrence.
 But for others, the sadness lingers, it deepens, and it may be more than just a string of bad days.
 It may be depression.

 Clinical depression is more than just being sad.
 It involves lasting feelings of sadness and can become chronic.
 Without treatment, depression can quickly spiral out of control and impact every aspect of your life.
 Here at Ask Dr. Nandi, we want you to know the differences between just being sad and real depression, so you can be your own health hero and get the help you need when you need it.

-Here Are Five Ways to Tell if You’re Just Sad or if You’re Depressed:
+Here Are 5 Ways to Tell if You’re Just Sad or You’re Depressed:

 1. You Feel Sad Most of the Time

 When you have clinical depression, you’re sad most of the time.
 Not just when you’re at home, not just when you’re at work, but pretty much every minute of every day.
 The feelings become overwhelming and begin to impact how you sleep and eat.

 When you’re depressed, it’s because of a specific issue.
 Despite your best efforts, you messed up a project at the office.
 The death of your mother was announced.
 You’re divorcing, for example.
 But when you’re depressed, everything is awful, and you become hopeless.
 You think that no matter what happens, things are never going to change, and you’ll always feel this low.

 3. You Don’t Enjoy What You Used To

 When you’re sad, you still enjoy reading books, spending time with people, and walking on the beach.
 When you’re depressed, nothing makes it better, even the things that used to bring you joy.
 When old hobbies and activities no longer get you out of your funk, it’s more than just being sad.